laderast/RBootcamp_old/chapter3.md

 *** =instructions
 Please fill out our [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSeWynGvUkqmE750I63mB0Y_VA6m7XVa16rJLBEviny3TwcJ5g/viewform?usp=sf_link)!
 We're trying to improve these workshops for future students.

 Just move on to the next chapter.
+(CTRL+K)

 Good job for making it through this chapter!
 You're well on your way to becoming a `tidyverse` ninja!

 *** =hint